StephenHwang/poetry_mamba/README.md

     ipython = "*"
     ipdb = "*"

-    # then run
+Then run

     poetry install

 ##### Method 2 (Poetry):
-The add command adds required packages to your `pyproject.toml` file and installs them.
+Use `poetry add` to install packages and add them to the `pyproject.toml` file.

     poetry add numpy
     poetry add ipdb --dev

 ##### Method 3 (Mamba):
 Least preferred method.
-Prioritize using Poetry for adding Python dependencies and only install packages via Conda if there's a reason to do so (ie R package).
-After installation consider adding an entry with the same version specification to Poetry's `pyproject.toml` (without ^ or ~ before the version number) to let Poetry know that the package is there and should not be upgraded.
+Prioritize Poetry for adding Python dependencies and only install packages using Conda if there's a reason to do so (ie. a R package).
+After installation, consider adding an entry with the same version specification to Poetry's `pyproject.toml` (without ^ or ~ before the version number) to let Poetry know that the package is there and should not be upgraded.

     mamba install numpy

-# Update packages within the env
+# Update packages
+Update packages to latest version and write versions into `poetry.lock` (think delete `poetry.lock` and running install again).

     # Re-generate Conda lock file and update conda packages based on environment.yml
     conda-lock -k explicit --conda mamba
     mamba update --file conda-linux-64.lock
-    # Update Poetry packages to latest versions and (think delete poetry.lock and running install again)
+    # Update Poetry packages to latest versions
     poetry update